sonic-net/SONiC/doc/bgp_error_handling/BGP_Route_Error_Handling_Arlo.md

   A.B.C.D/M   ipv4 prefix with mask
   X:X::X:X/M  ipv6 prefix with mask
 ```
 The above command will send route add message for the failed route from Zebra to fpmsyncd.
-The same message is also sent to BGP so that BGP can advertise the route.

 ### 3.7.5 REST API Support